ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-I AN ELOQUENT EXTRACT.—&quot;Generation afi
-ter generation,&quot; .says a fine writer, &quot; have
-fell as we now lebl, and their lives \VCre a*
-active as our own.
-They passed iiko a va­
-por, while nature wore the same aspect of
 beauty us that her Creator commanded her
 |to be.
 Ihe heavens shall be as bright over
 , our graves as they are now around our